 Voice recognition is very accurate when it comes to identifying individual speakers.
 Developers have, therefore, found many uses for this technology.

 Voice recognition products are quickly becoming part of everyday life.
 For example, Google’s smart home kit allows you to set your devices to begin working before you even get home.
 You can turn on the lights and heat, unlock your door, and monitor your spaces seamlessly and remotely.

 Speech recognition identifies the words you use.
 You can search for a video on YouTube without typing or turn on a smart TV without clicking a button.
 Voice recognition takes it one step further, ensuring that only your voice can unlock your home.
-The technology identifies your specific voice and you rely on its ability to do so to keep you safe.
+Since the technology identifies your specific voice, you can rely on its ability to do so to keep you safe.